bootlin/training-materials/slides/security-confidential-information/security-confidential-information.typ

 - HSMs split

-  - #strong[usage] of cryptographic material from
+  - *usage* of cryptographic material from

-  - #strong[knowledge] of the cryptographic material
+  - *knowledge* of the cryptographic material

 - In case of compromise, this means recovery can happen without rotation

-- HSMs do not necessarily prevent an adversary from #strong[using] the key
+- HSMs do not necessarily prevent an adversary from *using* the key

 ===  HSMs: usage